PlotPyStack/.github/profile/README.md

 * [guiqwt](https://github.com/PlotPyStack/guiqwt): Efficient 2D data-plotting features (curve/image visualization and related tools) for interactive computing and signal/image processing application development using PythonQwt.
 Note: ``guiqwt`` will soon be replaced by ``plotpy``.

 * [plotpy](https://github.com/PlotPyStack/plotpy): Based on PythonQwt and on the scientific modules NumPy and SciPy, ``plotpy`` is a Python library providing efficient 2D data-plotting features (curve/image visualization and related tools) for interactive computing and signal/image processing application development.

+## Some projects using PlotPyStack

+The following projects are powered by PlotPyStack:

+* [DataLab](https://codra-ingenierie-informatique.github.io/DataLab/): Open-source software for scientific data analysis and visualization

+* [ModuleTester](https://github.com/Codra-Ingenierie-Informatique/ModuleTester): Library providing a GUI to manage and run tests on a Python module

+* [PyPlanning](https://github.com/Codra-Ingenierie-Informatique/PyPlanning): Small planning tool to manage team schedules and to quickly create simple project plannings

+* ...and many other projects which are not open-source, unfortunately.